East Coast, USA, Uncategorized, Washington DC

 Smithsonian’s National Zoo

 The National Zoo is in the hilly Woodley Park section of Washington DC.
 The Zoo itself (like other Smithsonian Museums) is free to enter, but there is a (currently $30) parking fee.
 The DC Metro’s Woodley Park stop gets you within a mile walk from the main pedestrian entrance.
-The Zoo’s main attraction is the Pandas, so expect crowds at both the indoor and outdoor viewing areas.
-One of our favorite sections is the Amazon exhibit; the volts generated by the electric eels are actually used to power lights, and they flash as the eels become more animated in the aquarium.
-We also enjoyed the new bee themed playground, adjacent to the farm exhibits.
+The Zoo’s previous main attraction, the Pandas, have been returned to China.

 Let me help plan your trip to Washington DC